chigby/chigby.github.com/src/post/entwined2023.md

 I don't know what this says about me but I became, for a brief time, obsessed the music in this trailer for _The Guardians of the Galaxy Volume 3_, which is a somewhat lugubrious symphonic rendition of ["Since You've Been Gone" by Rainbow](https://www.youtube.com/watch?v=1P17ct4e5OE).
 Specifically, for reasons unknown, I simply had to figure out what the chord progression was for the sequence starting at 1:27, and in particular exactly what the orchestral bass is doing at 1:33, as a guy is thrown into a enormous white sculpture oozing with yellow fluid.

 {{ content.figure(guardians, caption="_Since You've Been Gone_ as imagined by Marvel.
 The time from 1:27 to 1:35 (or so) proved a hypnotic earworm and quasi-academic pursuit.", attrs={class: "popout"}) }}

+## Most listened-to for the purpose of chilling out

+Something about these beats just moves slowly, breathes deeply, and wires my brain up for a state of quasi-active (as in, not fully zonked out-of-it) chilled out vibrations.
+It's good!
+A very common pick when I'm wanting music but I don't know what to listen to.

+{{ content.figure(kalax, caption="_III_ by Kalax", attrs={class: "popout"}) }}

 {{ content.figure(
     hoagies,